Accessibility statement for tmbc.gov.uk

 PDFs and other documents

 Many of our PDFs and Office documents published before 23 September 2018 do not meet accessibility standards.
 For example, they may not be structured so they're accessible to a screen reader.
-This does not meet WCAG 2.1 success criterion 4.1.2 (name, role value) and WCAG 2.4.2 (page, titled).
-We are currently identifying documents which do not meet these standards.
-We have identified all documents which need to be accessible, for example Word or PDF forms.
-These are currently on a development backlog to be created as online forms.
-We expect to complete this work by the first quarter of 2023.
+This does not meet WCAG 2.2 AA standard success criterion 4.1.2 (name, role value) and WCAG 2.4.2 (page, titled).
+We have identified the final documents which need to be accessible, for example Word or PDF forms.
+We expect to complete this work by the first quarter of 2026.

 Content that’s not within the scope of the accessibility regulations